eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - Algorithm input: take an arma::mat& class instance where columns are time series and rows are time points, and the missing values are designated as NaN
 - Algorithm output: missing values are imputed in the same arma::mat instance as input (it's passed by reference) and the matrix doesn't contain any NaNs or Infs

-### AlgoCollection
+### 1. AlgoCollection

-The first part is about adding the algorithm to the collection.
-We assume that the benchmark itself was succesfully ran at least once with any of the examples.

-In the guide we use commands of the form `code file_name` to signal that we're ow working with a specific file in editing mode, which means line numbers refer to the file that was last "opened".
+We assume that the benchmark was succesfully ran at least once.
+In the guide we use commands of the form `vim file_name` to denote that we are now working with a specific file in editing mode, which means line numbers refer to the file that was last "opened".

 ```bash
 cd Algorithms/AlgoCollection